ctrl-space-labs/proven-ai/README.md

 docker-compose --env-file .env-local up -d
 ```

-This command builds all the containers for the necessary services in the provenAI ecosystem:
-- ProvenAI Backend
-- ProvenAI Grontend
-- ProvenAI SDK
-- Gendox Backend
-- Gendox Frontend
-- Postgres Database Container
-- Keycloak Container

-Also to set up all the environment variables and properties needed the following .env files are needed:
-- `.env-local`

-#### Step 4: Get Keycloak client keys

-ProvenAI uses Keycloak for authentication.
-You need to get the client keys for the services to interact with Keycloak.
-For more info about how to set up the Keycloak server and configure keycloak settings see [Keycloak Configuration](https://ctrl-space-labs.github.io/proven-ai/docs/Getting%20Started/Keycloak-Configuration).
-After running the docker compose you will need to configure the keycloak settings in order to run the app.

 ## Code & Documentation
 All related code can the found in the [Github Repository](https://github.com/ctrl-space-labs/proven-ai) of the project.